Reported Missing Believed Killed

 REGRET TO ADVISE THAT YOUR SON R ONE EIGHT NOUGHT SIX EIGHT SEVEN FLIGHT SERGEANT ERLE MAYNE MILKS IS REPORTED MISSING BELIEVED KILLED RESULT AIR OPERATIONS OVERSEAS SEPTEMBER TWENTY THIRD STOP PLEASE ACCEPT MY SINCERE SYMPATHY STOP

 On September 30, his status was reclassified as Killed in Action.
-Erle left behind his parents, five sisters and five brothers, two of which he had never met, as the youngest were a set of twins born in November of 1943.
+Erle left behind his parents, six sisters and five brothers, two of which he had never met, as the youngest were a set of twins born in November of 1943.

 In the spring of 1947, the Missing Research and Enquiry Unit of the Royal Air Force issued a request to investigate the graves at Heteren cemetery which were believed to contain 15 unidentified bodies of allied airmen and soldiers, including the crew of LJ991.

 In what can only be described as a gruesome report filed by investigators on the very day which would have been Erle’s 22nd birthday, crew members McGarrie, Stell and Cormier were positively identified by their id discs, while the description of grave 15A read “Contained the body of an airman, Canada flash, F/Sgt.
 “B” brevet. assumed to be E.M.
 Milks.”
 The graves now fall under the stewardship of the Commonwealth War Graves Commission.

 The surviving crew members, Sydney Wheatley and Cliff Beck, managed to stay in touch, and in a 1994 letter Beck recounted his recent visit to Heteren cemetery.
 “I was in something of a dream state.
 It was altogether an emotionally draining, numbing experience and recovery has taken until fairly recently.”